dimitri-justeau/niamoto-core/docs/installation.rst

 Initializing the Niamoto database
 ---------------------------------

-Initializing the Niamoto database means creating the tables, indexes and constraints and registering the available data provider types.
+Initializing the Niamoto database means creating the tables, indexes, constraints and initializing basic data.
 The procedure is straightforward:

 .. code-block:: bash